Rotax 912: Design and development

 The 912 is more fuel efficient and lighter than comparable older engines, e.g., Continental O-200, but originally had a shorter time between overhaul (TBO).
 On introduction, the TBO was only 600 hours, which was double that of previous Rotax engines but far short of existing engines of comparable size and power.
 The short TBO and lack of certification for use in factory-built type certificated aircraft initially restricted its worldwide market potential.
 However, the engine received US Federal Aviation Administration (FAA) certification in 1995, and by 1999, the TBO had increased to 1,200 hours; on 14 December 2009, the TBO was raised from 1,200 hours to 1,500 hours, or 1,500 hours to 2,000 hours, depending on serial number.
 In addition to the lower fuel consumption, the 912 is certified to run on automotive fuel (mogas), further reducing running costs, especially in areas where leaded avgas is not readily available.
-The 912 may be operated using leaded fuel, but this is not recommended as lead sludge tends to accumulate in the oil tank and reduction gearbox.
-Also, avgas is incompatible with the recommended synthetic oil which cannot hold lead in suspension; consequently, the use of leaded fuel mandates additional maintenance.
+The 912 may be operated using leaded fuel, however this will require more frequent maintenance when used more than 30% of the time.
+This is due to the accumulation of lead sludge in the oil tank, on spark plugs, and in older gearboxes which do not have an updated design that slings buildup away from the gears.

 A turbocharged variant rated at 115 hp, the Rotax 914, was introduced in 1996.
 In 1999, the 912S / ULS were introduced; enlarged to 1352 cc with a compression ratio of 10.8:1, yielding 100 hp.
 The 912S is certified, as are the A and F, which are used in the Diamond DA20, which is quite popular in Europe.
 The 912's popularity was greatly enhanced by the introduction of the light-sport aircraft category in Europe and the United States, which resulted in the introduction of many factory-built aircraft designed to fully exploit the engine's small size and light weight.
 The 100 hp versions are used in many light sport aircraft, such as the Zenith STOL CH 701 and the Tecnam P2002 Sierra.
 The 80 hp versions are sufficient to power the new generation of efficient motorgliders, such as the Pipistrel Sinus and the Urban Air Lambada.
 It is also fitted to some light twins, such as the Tecnam P2006T.

-On 8 March 2012 the company displayed its 912 iS variant, a 100 hp version with fuel injection and an electronic engine management unit.
+On 8 March 2012, the company announced the 912 iS variant, a 100 hp version with fuel injection and FADEC, with ECUs supplied by Rockwell Collins.
 The version weighs 63 kg, which is 6 kg more than the standard 912S.
 The non-certified 912 iS targets the light sport and homebuilt aircraft market and 912 iSc will be certified.
-Production started in March 2012 and the engine has a 2000-hour recommended time-between-overhaul to start.
+Production started in March 2012, and the engine has a 2000-hour recommended time-between-overhaul.

-On 1 April 2014 the company announced its new 912 iS Sport upgrade with greater power and torque and reduced fuel consumption.
-A further derivative, the 140 hp Rotax 915 iS, was announced in July 2015.
+On 1 April 2014, the company announced its new 912 iS Sport upgrade with greater power, torque, and reduced fuel consumption.
+A derivative, the 140 hp Rotax 915 iS, was announced in July 2015, and a further upgrade, the 160 hp Rotax 916 iS was announced in March 2023.